vlin6/personal-website/README.md

-# spr-2015-proj
+# Person website

-Long-term project for the spring 2015 lecture series.
+This is the code for my personal website: vlin6.herokuapp.com.